greymatter-io/gmenv/README.md

 $ gmenv install min-required
 ```

+:warning: If you need to install a version from our development server, set `GMENV_REPO=development` :warning:

 #### .greymatter-version

 If you use a [.greymatter-version file](#greymatter-version-file), `gmenv install` (no argument) will install the version written in it.